substrate-developer-hub/substrate-how-to-guides/docs/07-parachains/b-runtime-upgrades/runtime-upgrades.md

 1. If the amount of storage items to be migrated can feasibly be processed within two or three blocks you can run the migrations using the [Scheduler pallet](https://github.com/paritytech/substrate/tree/master/frame/scheduler) to ensure they get executed regardless of the block producer.
+Refer to [this guide](./upgrade-scheduler) on how to do that.

 2. Use versioned storage and only execute migrations when storage values that haven't yet been upgraded are accessed.
 This can cause variance in